jlinoff/aspa-nows/README.md

 <a href="#!/contact" id="contact-tab" class="navtab-inactive" ng-click="activate($event)">Contact</a>
 ```

-Here is the HTML code fragment that shows one of the templates.
+Here is the HTML code fragment that shows how to embed one of the `ng-template` HTML script templates.
 See `index.html` for more details.

 ```html
     <script type="text/ng-template" id="templates/contact.html">